identity-com/docs/docs/cruiser/walkthrough/instructions/Create Profile.md

 }
 ```

-Most of this is explained in comments so we will only go over the trait itself.
+Most of this is explained in comments, so we will only go over the trait itself.

 ```rust
 impl<'a, AI> InstructionProcessor<AI, CreateProfile> for CreateProfile